Unlocking the Secrets of Longevity: Supplements That May Increase Lifespan

 Omega-3 fatty acids

-Omega-3 fatty acids are a group of essential fatty acids that have been linked to a range of health benefits, including potential life extension benefits.
+Omega-3 fatty acids are a group of essential fatty acids that have been linked to a range of health benefits, including potential benefits to increase lifespan.
 The two most commonly studied omega-3 fatty acids are eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), which are found primarily in fatty fish such as salmon, mackerel, and sardines.

 One study published in the American Journal of Clinical Nutrition found that higher omega-3 fatty acid intake was associated with a lower risk of all-cause mortality in a large cohort of older adults.
 The researchers observed that participants with the highest omega-3 fatty acid intake had a 27% lower risk of death from all causes compared to those with the lowest intake.